ucsf-wynton/wynton-website-hpc/docs/hpc/howto/clean-up-files.md

 The below instructions show how to swiftly navigate around in your folders and move select files to your personal Trash folder.
 When you are ready, and certain you didn't make any mistakes, you can choose to empty your Trash folder.
-It is only when you your Trash folder that your [disk quota] decreases.
+It is only when you empty your Trash folder that your [disk quota] decreases.

-## Load modules (once per session)
+## Load modules

 ```sh
 [alice@{{ site.devel.name }} ~]$ module load CBI ncdu trash-cli